pratiman-91/pratiman-91.github.io/_posts/2020-09-01-Installing WRF from scratch in an HPC using Intel Compilers.md

 make install
 ```

-> If there is a compilation error then following fix maybe implemented (Thanks to Lena Marie Müller):
+> If there is a compilation error, then following fix may be implemented (Thanks to Lena Marie Müller):
 ```sed -i 's/char *optstr/const char *optstr/g' src/libjasper/jpg/jpg_dummy.c```

 ## WRF Install